RafRomB/imml/README.md

 *iMML* was designed to be compatible with widely-used machine learning and data analysis tools, such as Pandas, NumPy, Scikit-learn, and PyTorch Lightning, hence allowing researchers to **apply machine learning models with minimal programming effort**.
-Moreover, it is compatible with Scikit-learn and can be easily integrated into Scikit-learn pipelines for data preprocessing and modeling.
+Moreover, it can be easily integrated into Scikit-learn pipelines for data preprocessing and modeling.

 For this demonstration, we will generate a random dataset, that we have called ``Xs``, as a multi-modal dataset to simulate a multi-modal scenario: